Chocolate Lasagna

 Notes

-1. Instant chocolate pudding: You need two 3.9-ounce packages for one recipe.
-(Important: Make sure it’s instant pudding, not the kind you have to cook.)
+1. Instant chocolate pudding: You need two small packages for one recipe.
+Do not substitute Cook and Serve pudding.

 2. Mini chocolate chips: For garnish, or substitute chocolate shavings or even a dusting of cocoa powder.

-4. Make ahead: Make it up to 3 days in advance and store covered in the refrigerator.
+5. Make ahead: Make this chocolate dessert up to 3 days in advance and store covered in the fridge.

 Nutrition